InterQual® Evidence-Based Development

 - Teams of physicians, registered nurses and allied health professionals monitor the latest evidence, national guidance, industry/regulatory trends, and client needs to identify, assess, and case-test potential new offerings and changes to existing content.

-- A proprietary, automated literature surveillance system monitors 2,000 key sites for newly published research and guidelines.
+- A proprietary, automated literature surveillance system monitors more than 3,000 guidelines, guideline issuers, and medical societies for newly published medical literature.

 - Criteria updates are provided at least once annually but as frequently as quarterly as new evidence warrants.